open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 spelling:
-  cSpell:ignore Severin Neumann Pavol Loffay Kowall Aiven Vider Xiaochun cSpell:ignore Alolita Sharma Dyla Benedikt Bongartz Oliveira Pathak
+  cSpell:ignore Severin Neumann Pavol Loffay Kowall Aiven Vider Xiaochun cSpell:ignore Alolita Sharma Dyla Benedikt Bongartz Oliveira Pathak cSpell:ignore Jaglowski observ
 author: '[Severin Neumann](https://github.com/svrnm)'
 ---

 The OpenTelemetry project maintainers, members of the governance committee, and technical committee are excited to be at [KubeCon EU][] in Amsterdam from April 18 - 21, 2023!

-Come meet us at the [project booth][], listen to our talks or learn with us during workshops.
-We are looking forward to hear from you, in particular how you are using OpenTelemetry or contributing to the project.

-You will find below a list of talks and other activities related to OpenTelemetry.
+Read on to learn about all the things related OpenTelemetry during KubeCon.

 ## KubeCon Talks and Maintainer Sessions